CSFP and TEFAP Training

 Course Name Course Description Course Materials

-Module 1: Constructing CSFP Food Packages CSFP Guide Rate, Menu Planning, building of CSFP Food Packages, Management of CSFP inventory, Reporting & Tracking, FNS 153.
+Module 1: Constructing CSFP Food Packages In this module, you will have access to the CSFP Guide Rate, you will be able to conduct Menu Planning, build CSFP Food Packages, manage CSFP inventory and report & track results within FNS 153.

-Module 3: Setting up Distribution Sites & Site Requirements Go over setting up distribution sites, distribution methods, site agreements, site requirements such as required postings, monitoring and compliance reviews, etc.
+Module 3: Setting up Distribution Sites & Site Requirements In this module, you will have the opportunity to review how to set up distribution sites, distribution methods and site agreements.
+This module will also review site requirements such as: required postings, required monitoring and compliance reviews,.

-Module 5 Administrative Reviews, Record Retention, and Cycle Counts Training encompasses the Administrative Review processes, Requirements for maintaining records and best practices.
-How USDA assigns caseload to states and how states allocate that to its Contracting Entities.
+Module 5: Administrative Reviews, Record Retention, and Cycle Counts In this module, you will encompass the best practices for administrative review and requirements for maintaining records.
+This training will also review how USDA assigns caseloads to states and how the states allocate that information to its contracting entities.

 General Training